GoogleCloudPlatform/accelerated-platforms/platforms/gke/base/use-cases/inference-ref-arch/examples/llmd/README.md

 In this section you will spawn many requests to the gradio endpoint which will route the request to the model server via llm-d's intelligent scheduling.

+Note: The stress test script you will run in this section has been tested on machine type `g2-standard-32` with 1 `nvidia-l4` GPU.
+If you choose a different accelerator for the reference architetcure like `nvidia-rtx-pro` , the script may not be able to generate enough stress on the deployment.

 - In order to send a request to the gradio chat interface fronting llm-d and model server, the active `gcloud` account needs to have the [Service Account Token Creator](https://cloud.google.com/iam/docs/roles-permissions/iam#iam.serviceAccountTokenCreator)